 A final report is also required at the end of the research project.

 Supplementary feedback - Key lessons on implementation of the Checklist

-Additional materials, tools and lessons from various angles of implementing and testing the Checklist will be encouraged.
+Additional materials, tools and lessons from of implementation and testing of the Checklist is encouraged.
 WHO has set up a collaborative platform, the Safe Childbirth Checklist Collaboration SharePoint, where participants can post comments, propose and participate in discussions, and provide additional feedback.

-Special opportunities for exchanging lessons, sharing experiences, cross-fertilizing initiatives about using the Checklist and keeping momentum within the Collaboration will be offered during the course of the Collaboration.
-WHO will convene participants in the Collaboration either physically or through electronic means every two years.
+Special opportunities for exchanging ideas and experiences will be offered during the course of the Collaboration.
+WHO will convene participants in the Collaboration either physically or through electronic means on a yearly basis.
 These encounters will be instrumental to bring together knowledge and expertise around the use of the checklist and to build momentum and a substantive body of evidence to facilitating its wider spread.